At CHCA students have experiences that will expand the way they see God’s world and their role in it.

 These globally recognized programs encourage and inspire scientific and technological pursuits for students in both the Lower and Upper Schools.
 Through team collaboration and the mentorship of industry professionals, we help bridge the gap between practical problems and creative solutions.
 They will be housed in the new Research & Innovation Center in the Fall of 2017.

 A new greenhouse will house and enhance our nationally acclaimed Aquaponics Research & Study Program.
-This unique learning curriculum offers hands-on research opportunities and robust lab experiences across all scientific disciplines.
+This unique learning curriculum offers hands-on research opportunities and robust lab experiences across all scientific disciplines and among all grade levels.

 Dedicated collaborative spaces foster creativity and provide areas where students and teachers can supplement lectures with dimensional learning.
 In these labs, students are free to experiment, manipulate, and take risks in their learning in ways that stimulate discussion and creative thinking.

-Twenty Varsity teams directed by accomplished coaching staff and a Sports Performance and Training regimen challenge you to perform at the highest level of competition.
+Twenty Varsity teams directed by accomplished coaching staff and a unique state-of-the-art Sports Performance and Training facilities and regimen challenge you to perform at the highest level of competition.
 You’ll build mental acuity, emotional resilience, and leadership skills.
 In addition, a Youth Athletics Program serves our youngest students who are just learning basic skills and techniques.

 Our highly acclaimed and award-winning programs put students’ artistic potential in the spotlight.
 Offering best-in-class programming for students PK-12, faculty who are experts in their field coach, motivate, and inspire both the gifted and the curious to perform beyond what they think is possible.